087narain/Finance-project/README.md

 - Clone repo
 - Install dependencies
 - Run in teminal:

     ```bash
    jupyter notebook main.ipynb

 ## Things I would improve:

-- Inclusion of more variables (such as rate of change)
+- Including more variables (such as rate of change)
-- Incorporation of external data (effects of supply-side shocks, earnings reports etc.)
+- Incorporate external data (effects of supply-side shocks, earnings reports etc.)
-- Consideration of impact of competitor stocks as secondary inputs in price determination.
+- Considered impact of competitor stocks as secondary inputs in price determination.